 Let’s make one thing clear… these TVs are 1080p and not 4K models even though they can accept a 4K signal.
 The 4K images on these displays are produced using two different techniques: (1) by actually up-scaling a 1080p signal to 4K which doesn’t create more picture resolution, only more detail.
-(2) And by Sharps special video processing and picture pixel splitting which allows these sets to except 4K signals, however it will not be a native 4K image.
+(2) And by Sharps special video processing and picture pixel splitting allows these sets to accept 4K signals, however, it will not be a native 4K image.

 Sharp claims their Q+ technology increases picture detail by adding subpixels.
 Let me explain more: On all TVs, the image is made up of tiny dots called pixels.
-Each of these pixels is made up of three subpixels: one red, one green and one blue, which in turn produce a TV’s picture image.
-So for a standard 1080p display this means 6 million subpixels.
+Each of these pixels is made up of three subpixels: one red, one green and one blue, which in turn produces a TV’s picture image.
+So for a standard 1080p display, this means 6 million subpixels.
 Sharps regular Quattron TVs added a fourth yellow subpixel, for a total of 8 million subpixels.
-Now, Sharps new Quattron Plus Technology takes those 8 million pixels and divides them in half for a total of 16 million subpixels.
-This technically allows the Q+ TVs to produce more picture detail.
+Now, Sharp’s new Quattron Plus Technology takes those 8 million pixels and divides them in half for a total of 16 million subpixels.
+This technology allows the Q+ TVs to produce more picture detail.

 Does adding more subpixels actually increase picture quality?
 The short answer is yes.
 I recently had the opportunity to view (side-by-side) a Sharp Aquos Q+ LC-70UQ17U and a Sharp Aquos Q LC-70EQ10U.
 In my experience, I could see a small but noticeable increase in picture detail on the Aquos Q+ 17U set in comparison to the Aquos Q 10U set.
-This detail increase was more apparent on animated content than with live action content.
+This detail increase was more apparent in animated content than in live-action content.